-Would you like to write for Journey or JourneyOnline?
+Would you like to write for JourneyOnline?

 Journey is always looking for new, exciting perspectives on faith, life, church and culture.
 We can accept submissions, but there are some guidelines that should be followed to increase your chance of publication.
 Submissions should be sent via email.
 Any posted submissions will not be returned.
 This is just a brief overview, but comprehensive guidelines are available(download).